nlamont-netsoc/cyberstation/README.md

 ### Status
+This is just an experiment.

-work in progress, just a prototype.
+Work in progress, a lot of things do not work correctly.

 ### License